SergioGzzBrz/My-projects/README.md

 4. Created with MATLAB app designer

-## Volcanic rocks trajectory simulation (parabolic shot)
+## Volcanic rocks' trajectory simulation (parabolic shot)

-In this project, a simulation of the trajectory of volcanic rocks was created.
+In this project, I created a simulation of the trajectory of volcanic rocks.
 This was done by calculating the rock's position using Euler's method (numeric method).

 This project was Finished in **October 2022**.
 Code is found on file "Volcano_rocks_simulation.mlapp".